aftersans53228/Minecraft-AFRoads-Mod/README.md

 ### Way3（Stable version）

-Find my mod on Modrinth.com or Mcmod.cn(A Chinese Minecraft Mods website)
+Find my mod on Modrinth.com or Mcmod.cn(One Chinese Minecraft Mods website)

 And you can download stable version.

 -------

 ## License